MicrosoftDocs/power-pages-docs/power-pages-docs/configure/add-code-copilot.md

 :::image type="content" source="media/add-ai-generated-code/ai-generated-code.png" alt-text="Add AI-generated code.":::

-## How to use Explain in Copilot to understand code
+## Use Explain to understand code
 Copilot's Explain feature is useful for developers who are working on existing code and want to understand it.
 To use Explain, follow these steps:

-Select the lines of code you want to understand from the code editor, right-click to access the in-context menu and then select **Copilot in Power Pages > Explain**.
-Copilot will record the selected lines of code in the chat panel and provide a response explaining the code to you.
+Select the lines of code you want to understand from the code editor, right-click to access the in-context menu.
+Select **Copilot in Power Pages** and choose **Explain**.
+Copilot records the selected lines of code in the chat panel and provide a response explaining the code to you.

 Alternatively, select the lines of code and type `Explain selected code` in the Copilot chat panel.
 You can also directly ask Copilot by adding the code in the prompt.
 For example, you can ask `Explain the following code {% include 'Page Copy'%}`.